 Housing Priority Description Decants Council tenants or a partner registered provider tenant subject to decant proceedings within 6 months and where a relevant reciprocal arrangement has been agreed.
 Underoccupation Underoccupiers in council or partner registered provider who are: Downsizing within general needs or adapted housing.
 Moving from general needs into sheltered accommodation.
 Release of an adapted property Council and partner registered providers tenants who are moving from fully adapted into general needs or sheltered accommodation.
 Move on from a supported housing scheme Where the council wishes to provide move on someone from a supported housing schemes to which the council has nomination rights.
 These include referrals for the following households: supported housing move on, leaving care and learning disability, who have been assessed as ready for independent living.
 Prevention homelessness duty People who are owed a prevention duty by the local authority under the homeless legislation and we are satisfied that all other reasonable options have been explored and where priority is required in order to prevent homelessness within a specific timescale.
+Relief homelessness duty People owed a relief duty and placed in temporary accommodation under the homeless legislation.
 Overcrowding (2 or more bedrooms needed) Households who are overcrowded by two or more bedrooms.
 Severe Medical Need Households with severe medical needs including those requiring adapted accommodation and whose current homes are not and cannot be suitably adapted to their needs.